Skip to content

 Other viewing options

-• hide/show the labels for signals and annotations, through the Labels checkbox
+• show or hide labels for signals and annotations with Labels

-• set fixed Y-axis minimum and maximum values, by selecting Fixed Y and adjusting the min./max. values; note this currently applies to all signals
+• set fixed Y-axis minimum and maximum values with Fixed Y; this currently applies to all signals

-• alter the scaling and spacing of each signal track;
+• alter spacing and scaling for each signal track

-• change the colors of the main view, by selecting options from the top Palette menu
+• change the viewer color scheme from the top Palette menu